pavanpannasa/rubyonrails/README.md

             reply.chop!
             reply = reply.to_i

-            if reply < 1 or reply > 100 then
+            if reply < 1 or reply > 1000 then
-                redo # redo the ciurrent iteration of the loop end
+                redo # redo the ciurrent iteration of the loop attempts += 1
+                game_number +=1
+            end
+            if attempts > 10 then
+               print "Excceded the no. of attempts(10)...GAME_OVER"
+               Console_Screen.cls
+               break
             guess1 = 0
             guess2 = 0
             guess3 = 0
             if reply == number then
                 guess1 += 1
+                print "game_number"
                 Console_Screen.cls
                 print "You have guessed the number!
 Press Enter to continue."
                 Console_Screen.pause
                 break
             elsif reply < number then
                 guess2 += 1
+                print "game_number"
                 Console_Screen.cls
                 print "Your guess is too low!
-Press enter to continue."
+Please enter number from 1 to 1000  Press enter to continue."
                 Console_Screen.pause
             elsif reply > number then
                 guess3 += 1
+                print "game_number"
                 Console_Screen.cls
                 print "Your guess is too high!
-Press enter to continue."
+Please enter number from 1 to 1000 Press enter to continue."
                 Console_Screen.pause
             end

         end
+        avg_guess = (guess1 +guess2 + guess3) / 3
     end
-    avg_guess = (guess1 +guess2 + guess3) / 3

     def display_credits
         Console_Screen.cls
-        puts "\t\t\Thanks you for playing the number game!!" puts "No. of games played" + game_counter puts "Average no. of games played" + avg_guess end
+        puts "\t\t\Thanks you for playing the number game!!" puts "\t\tNo. of games played" +   game_counter puts "\t\tAverage no. of games played" +   avg_guess
+    end

     $noRight = 0